KoyaS/sun-calendar/README.md

     1. https://www.averychan.site/sun-calendar/sun.ics

 Future improvement
-- Just be able to subscript to calendar URL not download file
+- Just be able to subscript to calendar URL not download file (probably use `webcal://` link)